 The Colombian financial system operates within the framework of Law 45, which has been modified repeatedly since 1990 in order to make Colombian banks more competitive and to comport with the Basel Accord guidelines, including the requirement to report consolidated financial statements.
 Banking regulations are issued by the Banco de la República (the "Colombian Central Bank") and by the Superintendencia Bancaria (the "Banking Superintendency").
 The Colombian Central Bank is in charge of monetary and exchange rate policies, setting legal reserves and possible interest rate controls.
-It also acts as banker to Colombia's financial institutions and as the lender of last resort.
-The Banking Superintendency supervises financial activities to ensure compliance with Colombia's law of financial institutions, with the exception of brokerage houses, which fall under the jurisdiction of the Superintendencia de Valores (the Securities Superintendency).
+It also acts as banker to Colombia's financial activities to ensure compliance with Colombia's law of financial institutions, with the exception of brokerage houses, which fall under the jurisdiction of the Superintendencia de Valores (the Securities Superintendency).